EPCCed/qmmm_gromacs_cp2k_sc/_episodes/11-gmx+cp2k.md

 - "Advanced properties, like absorption spectra could be calculated using external input files"
 ---

+The video recording for this presentation can be found [here](https://youtu.be/jhsHRliw1sU).
+Note that this is the full recording with solutions to the exercises shown.
+We strongly advise that you pause the video and try the exercises when they come up.

 [Slides](../slides/QMMM-Tutorial-EPCC.pdf)

 ## Preparing for the tutorial